Heavy lifting prohibited after hip replacement? – Here are the facts!

 • How modern implants and surgical techniques have minimized the risk

-• What to consider lifting in the first few weeks after a hip replacement
+• What to consider lifting in the first few weeks after hip replacement surgery

 • How much weight can realistically and safely be lifted today

-• Practical tips for everyday life and protecting your hips and back
+• Practical tips for everyday life and the protection of hips and back

-1. Historical rules after a hip prosthesis – and their background
+1. Historical rules after hip replacement – and their background

-Well into the late 20th century, patients were discharged after hip surgery with a long list of rules of conduct.
+Well into the late 20th century, patients were discharged after hip surgery with a long list of behavioral guidelines.
 The most important were:

-1. Don’t lift heavy objects – often the advice was: a maximum of 2-5 kg, for life.
+1. Do not lift heavy objects – the advice was often: maximum 2–5 kg, for life.

-2. Do not bend more than 90 degrees – for example, do not sit too low or tie your shoes while sitting.
+2. Do not bend over more than 90 degrees – for example, do not sit low or tie your shoes while sitting.

-3. Do not cross your legs to avoid twisting your hip joint.
+3. Do not cross your legs – to avoid twisting in the hip joint.

-4. No sudden twisting movements – e.g. when exercising or turning around while standing.
+4. sudden twisting movements – e.g., during sports or when turning around while standing.

-The background to these strict prohibitions lay primarily in the medical conditions at the time:
+The reason for these strict prohibitions lay primarily in the medical conditions at the time:

-• Large, open surgical approaches : These involved partially detached muscles and tendons to access the hip.
-This led to longer healing times and less stability in the first few months.
+• Large, open surgical incisions : Muscles and tendons were partially detached to access the hip.
+This led to a longer healing time and reduced stability in the first few months.

-• Smaller prosthetic heads : Older implants had significantly smaller joint heads (e.g., 22 mm or 28 mm diameter) than today.
-This resulted in a shorter lever arm, and the risk of dislocation was significantly higher.
+• Smaller prosthetic heads : Older implants had significantly smaller joint heads (e.g., 22 mm or 28 mm in diameter) than today's.
+This resulted in a shorter lever arm and a significantly higher risk of dislocation.

-• Simpler sliding pairs : Polyethylene with low cross-linking wore faster, so overloading was to be avoided as much as possible.
+• Simpler sliding pairings : Polyethylene with low cross-linking wore out faster, so overloading should be avoided as much as possible.

-• Less experience with early exercise : At that time, very long rest periods were used, as the long-term results of exercise had hardly been researched.
+• Less experience with early exposure : At that time, very long recovery periods were used, as the long-term effects of exposure were hardly researched.

-2. Modern hip arthroplasty – why many things are different today
+2. Modern hip replacement surgery – why many things are different today

-Hip surgery has changed dramatically over the past two decades .
+Hip replacement surgery has changed dramatically in the last two decades .
 Today, many of the old prohibitions are obsolete.
 The main reasons for this are:

 2.1 Minimally invasive approaches